cca/moodle_cli/README.md

 moodle_cli
 ==========

 Misc command-line management scripts and web interfaces for Moodle.
 Install these (preferably via moodle_build) to `admin/cli/*`.

-Install the `queries` folder to `admin/queries`.
+Also includes a couple of tools with web wrappers for convenience.
+Put the `cca_tools` directory under `admin` and superusers will be able to access them at `yourdomain.edu/admin/cca_tools/[queries/unenroll]`.

 ## cca_check_course.php
 Prompts for a course ID and returns complete list of all teachers and students.